hackclub/scrapbook/README.md

 Read on for more context on Scrapbook's current role in the Hack Club community.

+### Contribute to Scrapbook's Rebuilding

+If you're interested in helping make Scrapbook special, we'd love to have your help!

+Here's how to get involved:

+1. Join the [`#scrapbook-dev`](https://hackclub.slack.com/archives/C0C78SG9L/p1662043963377279) channel in the Hack Club Slack.
+Look around for any features needing implementing.
+Can't see anything?
+Drop a message in the channel, we'll find something!
+2. Clone this Github repository, spin up a local PostgreSQL database (check out [this guide](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database)!) and ask `@sampoder` (on Slack) for the project's `.env`.
+3. Run `yarn` and then `yarn rw dev` to start your developer server!

-If you have thoughts about how we could make Scrapbook special, we'd love to hear them!
-Get in touch through [GitHub Issues](https://github.com/hackclub/scrapbook/issues), [Slack in `#scrapbook-dev`](https://hackclub.slack.com/archives/C0C78SG9L/p1662043963377279) or [email](mailto:sam@hackclub.com).
+Need help or want to share some thoughts?
+Get in touch through Slack in [`#scrapbook-dev`](https://hackclub.slack.com/archives/C0C78SG9L/p1662043963377279), [GitHub Issues](https://github.com/hackclub/scrapbook/issues) or [email](mailto:sam@hackclub.com).

 ## All About Scrapbook